tudelft3d/val3dity/docs/errors.rst

     <gml:pos>0.0 0.0 0.0</gml:pos>
   </gml:LinearRing>

+.. _error_103:

 103 -- NOT_CLOSED
 -----------------
-*This applies only to GML rings, if OBJ/OFF used it's ignored*.
+*This applies only to GML rings, in OBJ/OFF it's ignored*.
 The first and last points have to be identical (at the same location).
 This is verified after the points have been merged with the :ref:`snap_tol` option (default is 0.001unit).

 This ring is for instance invalid: